 On June the 23rd, 2016, news of the “leave” result of the Brexit referendum shook the West.
 England will leave the European Union in 2 years at the most.
 Boris Johnson, Prime Minister of the United Kingdom and since July 2019 the representative of this Brexit, is the one who is supposed to find an agreement with the European Union.
-The date of Brexit, which has already been postponed several times, seems to find an ultimatum.
-The 27 remaining EU countries and the British government have therefore decided to postpone the Brexit date until 31 January 2020 at the latest.
+The date of Brexit, which has already been postponed several times, finally found an ultimatum the 31 of January 2020.

-- If an agreement on the Brexit is concluded between the EU and the UK, there will be a transition period until 1 January 2021 in which all current agreements and rules will remain in force.
-You can therefore continue to travel to the UK during that transition period as you are used to on your passport or ID card.
-The current rules also apply to bringing pets and luggage.
+For one year, everything will remain the same: there will be a transitional period until 1 January 2021, during which all current agreements and rules will remain in force.
+You can therefore continue to travel to the United Kingdom during this transitional period, as you are used to.
+The current rules also apply to the carriage of pets and luggage.

 How to deal with this loss in productive time when travelling to the UK?

 So, whether you are a leisure traveler or a businessman/woman, your trip will be fully prepared so that you will not lose any productive time when you will fly to United Kingdom after Brexit.